firoorg/firo/README.md

 What is Firo?
 --------------

-[Firo](https://firo.org) is a privacy focused cryptocurrency that utilizes zero-knowledge proofs which allows users to destroy coins and then redeem them later for brand new ones with no transaction history.
-It was the first project to implement the Zerocoin protocol and has now transitioned to the [Sigma protocol](https://firo.org/2019/03/20/what-is-sigma.html) which has no trusted setup and small proof sizes.
+[Firo](https://firo.org) is a privacy focused cryptocurrency that uses the [Lelantus Technology](https://eprint.iacr.org/2019/373) which allows users to burn their coins, which hides them in an anonymity set of over 65,000.
+The receiver can redeem it from this anonymity pool, which breaks the links from your transaction and all the previous ones it has been through.
+It was the first project to implement the Zerocoin protocol and then transitioned to the [Sigma protocol](https://firo.org/2019/03/20/what-is-sigma.html) which has no trusted setup and small proof sizes.
 Firo also utilises [Dandelion++](https://arxiv.org/abs/1805.11060) to obscure the originating IP of transactions without relying on any external services such as Tor/i2P.

 Firo developed and utilizes [Merkle Tree Proofs (MTP)](https://arxiv.org/pdf/1606.03588.pdf) as its Proof-of-Work algorithm which aims to be memory hard with fast verification.